• Skip to primary navigation

 aerial shot of bhune tamatar ki chutney in a steel bowl

-Roasted Tomato Chutney is a popular chutney in North India especially Uttar Pradesh.
-It is a flavorsome summer affair.
+Roasted Tomato Chutney is popular in North India, especially in Uttar Pradesh.
+It is a flavoursome summer affair.

 The word ‘bhune’ is a Hindi term for anything that is roasted.
-The tomatoes and chilies are roasted over the direct flame to get the smokey flavor in the chutney.
+The tomatoes and chillies are roasted over a direct flame to get the smokey flavour in the chutney.
 The fire-roasted tomatoes give chutney its name – bhune tamatar ki chutney.

-At times I feel it is the Indian take on the Mexican tomato salsa.
+I sometimes feel it is the Indian take on the Mexican tomato salsa.
 Who knows, maybe the recipe was inspired by the authentic salsa.

 Bhune Tamatar Ki Chutney is a flavorsome summer affair from Uttar Pradesh, India.
 Find how to make perfect bhune tamatar ki chutney

-You need only 5-ingredients for making this tomato chutney.
+You need only 5 ingredients to make this tomato chutney.

-Fresh Tomato – use the ripe and juicy tomatoes
+• Fresh Tomato – use ripe and juicy tomatoes.
+You can use them to make tomato salad also.

-Mustard Oil – gives a spicy and pungent flavor to the chutney.
+• Mustard Oil – gives a spicy and savoury flavour to the chutney.

 It takes less than 20 minutes to make this roasted tomato chutney at home from scratch.
 Let’s see how to do it in two simple steps.